Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

     ```

 2. Run the code and check the log.
 All of the coroutines still run on the main UI thread because
-   multithreading hasn’t been employed yet, but you can already see the benefits of running coroutines concurrently.
+   multithreading hasn't been employed yet, but you can already see the benefits of running coroutines concurrently.
 3. To change this code to run "contributors" coroutines on different threads from the common thread pool,
    specify `Dispatchers.Default` as the context argument for the `async` function: